jae1911/gh-bot/README.md

     - 5000:5000
 ```

+You can also add ` - LOG_ALL_EVENTS=true` to the environment variables to log every event sent to webhooks to all rooms via a `fi.jae.webhooklog` event.

 Now, you can invite the bot and it will auto-join room it is invited in every 15 seconds.

 ### Github